CityOfPhiladelphia/standards-docs/site-content/guidelines/content/punctuation-and-formatting.md

     parent: content
     weight: 4
 ---
+Use these rules for punctuation and formatting content.

 {{% filter-item Ampersand %}}
 Use an “&” in labels, headings, and subheadings.
 Spell out the word “and” in prose, lists, and department or office titles.
 {{% /filter-item %}}